gajus/eslint-plugin-flowtype/README.md

 <a name="eslint-plugin-flowtype-rules-no-types-missing-file-annotation"></a>
 ### <code>no-types-missing-file-annotation</code>

-Disallows Flow type imports, aliases, and annotations in files missing a valid Flow file declaration (or a @noflow annotation).
+Disallows Flow type imports, exports, aliases, and annotations in files missing a valid Flow file declaration (or a @noflow annotation).

 ```js
 {